polkadot-developers/substrate-developer-hub.github.io/docs/contracts/introduction.md

 Welcome to the smart contracts section of the Developer Hub!

-Here you can lean how to write WebAssembly ([Wasm](overview/glossary.md#webassembly-wasm)) smart contracts for Substrate block chains using the [Contract](https://github.com/paritytech/substrate/tree/master/srml/contract) module from the Substrate Module Runtime Library ([SRML](https://substrate.dev/docs/en/overview/glossary#srml-substrate-runtime-module-library)).
+Here you can learn how to write WebAssembly ([Wasm](overview/glossary.md#webassembly-wasm)) smart contracts for Substrate blockchains using the [Contract](https://github.com/paritytech/substrate/tree/master/srml/contract) module from the Substrate Module Runtime Library ([SRML](https://substrate.dev/docs/en/overview/glossary#srml-substrate-runtime-module-library)).

 Because Substrate supports Wasm smart contracts, it means that any language that can compile to Wasm could be used to write these contracts. ink! is Parity's answer for writing smart contracts using the Rust programming language.